Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Numerical analyses of driven Josephson junction and diode characteristics

-Although the driven JC deviates from a purely sinusoidal form in both low and intermediate frequency regimes (Fig.~\ref{fig:current_vs_phi}(a)-(c)), yet it gives rise to an anomalous $\phi_0$-JC~\cite{Mayer2020, Davydova2022, Martin2009, Yokoyama2014, Assouline2019,Taberner2023,Soori2023b}, that is $I(\phi)$ attains a nonzero value at $\phi=0,\pi$ whenever the asymmetric phase factor is nonzero.
-As it is known that $\phi_0$-JJ is likely to be realized in presence of the Zeeman and spin-orbit coupling terms~\cite{Mayer2020, Davydova2022, Martin2009, Yokoyama2014, Assouline2019}, the plausible occurrence of $\phi_0$-JJ (especially for $\omega<5$) characteristics in our study is therefore mediated through a nonzero $\zeta$.
+Although the driven Josephson current deviates from a purely sinusoidal form in both low and intermediate frequency regimes (Fig.~\ref{fig:current_vs_phi}(a)-(c)), yet it gives rise to an anomalous $\phi_0$-Josephson current~\cite{Mayer2020, Davydova2022, Martin2009, Yokoyama2014, Assouline2019,Taberner2023,Soori2023b}, that is $I(\phi)$ attains a nonzero value at $\phi=0,\pi$ whenever the asymmetric phase factor is nonzero.
+As it is known that $\phi_0$-Josephson junction is likely to be realized in presence of the Zeeman and spin-orbit coupling terms~\cite{Mayer2020, Davydova2022, Martin2009, Yokoyama2014, Assouline2019}, the plausible occurrence of anomalous $\phi_0$-Josephson current (especially for $\omega<5$) characteristics in our study is therefore mediated through a nonzero $\zeta$.
 This is also a direct consequence of the broken $\mathcal{TRS}$ and $\mathcal{IS}$ phenomenon caused by $\zeta$ presented in Fig.~\ref{fig:matrix}.
-Hence, we can refer a JC for a nonzero $\zeta$ (excluding $n\pi$ where $n=\pm1,\pm2,...$) and a given frequency range (preferably $\omega$ lying in low to intermediate regimes) to as the anomalous $\phi_0$-JC satisfying a finite JC in the absence of the SC phase difference.